FedericoGirlanda/RobustCodesign/README.md

 A set of example code is provided both for [simple pendulum](examples/simple_pendulum/) and [cart-pole](examples/cart_pole/).
 Both the simulated and the experimental verification of the obtained results can be visualized by running the *verificationPlots.py* script.
 ROA estimation examples are implementedted in the *lqr_roa.py* and *tvlqr_roa.py* files.
 Also, a direct transcription trajectory optimization is included in a specific file named *dirtran.py*.

 ### Installation
-The requirements for the code can be installed with

-    pip install -r software/python/requirements.txt

-The use of a virtual environment is suggested as a common good programming choice.
+The use of a virtual environment for the installation is suggested as a common good programming choice.
 For example, the use of *pipenv* requires the following commands

     pipenv shell
     pipenv install software/python
+    pipenv install 'drake==1.5.0'

 ### Results
 Torque-limited simple pendulum: